Remarks:

 We cross the busy main road number 2 on a crosswalk (Szendehely, crossing of the main road), and sink farther on the narrow Szabadság Street.
 The Blue Trail keeps right at the junction of streets and leaves the last houses of Szendehely on the Dankó Pista Street.
 The asphalt road finishes at the border of the village, a narrow path goes farther and leads us onto the bottom of the next valley following the small Kapáskúti-patak Brook.
 We turn right onto the well-trodden dirt road there and walk a few hundred steps until the buildings of the visitor's centre standing on a small clearing.
 The visitor's centre is located at the junction of different marked trails exactly at the foot of the Naszály Mountain, we can keep a longer rest at the wooden desks and benches.
 This place is a Blue Trail stamping place, we find the box of the stamp on a wooden column in front of the little building of the ticket office and nick-nack shop (Visitor Center, stamping place).
 Of course if we stamped already in the village, at the guesthouse, we don't need stamp here into the booklet!

-If we walk on, the blue strip and red strip strip marks begin to climb together in the northern side of the Naszály Mountain.
+If we walk on, the and strip marks begin to climb together in the northern side of the Naszály Mountain.
 A lot of different paths start from the visitor's centre, didactic and hiking trails, we must pay attention to the hiker signs!
-The route of the red strip and blue strip marks branches in two direction after 200 steps, and a very comfortable walk begins in the forest.
+The route of the and marks branches in two direction after 200 steps, and a very comfortable walk begins in the forest.
 The climb finishes, the meandering, well-trodden, well-marked path keeps the elevation in the mountainside.
 We get to the rope suspension bridge after about a twenty minutes long hike.
 The circa fifteen meter long bridge stands on that place, where the path crosses a wide and deep erosion trench.

 But this comfortable route finishes after about two kilometres, when the path turns suddenly right and a very hard upward slope begins towards the far ridge.
 We climb about 100 metres, the path turns right again, and continues on the same level again.
 But this section isn’t as comfortable as before the climb!
 We walk in the steep, stony, rocky mountainside on a narrow footpath.
 Fallen trees, rocks obstruct the easy hike there.
 Later the path begins to climb again and we reach the wide, flat plateau after a few minutes long ascent.